bebing93/devil-in-details/AccAlign/README.md

 # Our modified version of "Multilingual Sentence Transformer as A Multilingual Word Aligner":
 We do not own the code and give full credit to the authors.
-We just fixed a few bugs.
+We just fixed a few bugs to make the code run through.

 # Multilingual Sentence Transformer as A Multilingual Word Aligner